Sejmou/apis/README.md

-# API docs
+# APIs
-This repository contains a collection of useful stuff that helps you get started with APIs and data sources used at WU RDS.
-This includes:
+This is a repository for various APIs.
+It includes:
  - [bruno](https://www.usebruno.com/) collections that allow you to quickly test and explore APIs used for various projects at WU RDS.
 Just import the collection(s) you need into your bruno client and get started!
  - code snippets and examples